fernandotenorio/Tunguska/optim.md

 Do not remove atomics from actual TT entries.
 Their synchronization/checksum scheme is separate from these dispensable statistics.
 Compare at 1, 2, 4, and the intended tournament thread count; SMP tree differences prevent expecting identical node counts there.

-## 6. Reuse SEE results between move scoring and quiescence pruning
+## 6. Reuse SEE results between move scoring and quiescence pruning (Done, regression not merged)

 **Potential: medium.
 Effort: small to medium.**